 I’ve been chucked out of a conversation (and I’m having a meltdown)

 Ok, so I’m back home now, at 22.20, after a short shift in a supported living place.
-Suppoted living is where a person with disabilities lives in their own place instead of care home and have staff coming in.
+Suppoted living is where a person with disabilities lives in their own place instead of the care home and they have staff coming in.
 I was there with another lady, very lively and chatty, and I actually liked her, but some parts of the shift were rather difficult.
 For example when that lady was talking to me while I was trying to look through the paperwork.
 I had absolutely no idea how to let her know to give me some piece and quiet.
 I don’t know why, when neurotypical people turn back to someone, this is a sign they’re not interested in the conversation and it works this way for other neurotypical people, but when I try this trick, people are still talking?

 Apart from that we had some nice chat, although I did feel somehow obliged to discuss my financial situation with her so that she didn’t become another person who thinks I’m a ‘loser from Eastern Europe’.
 This is a difficult thing to get right, especially when it’s something that I consider private.
 So I’m thinking ‘private’ but I’m like blah blah blah… and anyway I’m probably not doing it the English way anyway.
 In Poland we say ‘my mortgage is already paid off’, in here people say ‘I really can’t afford things, you know?
 My bills, without food and petrol are 2437 pounds every month’.
 I then want to say: ‘think about how to spend less and stop moaning’, but somehow, even though I’m autistic, I know this isn’t the correct response.
 But what is?

-At the end of the shift, when night staff came, those two started chatting about all the things that changed recently, or are about to change and all I’ve heard was the same information being repeated over and over again and I though I could communicate much more efficiently than that, if someone only let me speak.
+At the end of the shift, when night staff came, they started chatting about all the things that changed recently, or are about to change and all I’ve heard was the same information being repeated over and over again and I though I could communicate much more efficiently than that, if someone only let me speak.
 I remembered the video by dr Kathy Marshack that I posted a few days ago, when dr Marshack says that when autistics give too much information or repeat the same thing over and over it is because we think we copy neurotypicals this way.
 I’m not sure that’s what I’m doing?
 I really can’t confirm that from my perspective, but I guess if I started that as a little kid, I wouldn’t remember my reasoning, and now it’s a habit.
-I can’t deny it though.

 So maybe ignoring people who are about to leave is not rude, as we know that they’re leaving?
 And anyway, it was not a party, but a shift at work so maybe it didn’t matter?
 I really don’t know.